MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

 4. From the **Select payment method** drop-down, select a different payment method, then select **Save**.

 > [!NOTE]
-> You can only change between existing payment methods in this pane.
+> You can only change between existing payment methods in the **Change payment method** pane.
 If you want to change to pay by invoice, see [Change from credit card or bank account to invoice](change-payment-method.md#change-from-credit-card-or-bank-account-to-invoice).

 ## Remove a payment method